PaulHatch/semantic-version/readme.md

     # Prevents pre-v1.0.0 version from automatically incrementing the major version.
     # If enabled, when the major version is 0, major releases will be treated as minor and minor as patch.
 Note that the version_type output is unchanged.
     enable_prerelease_mode: true
+    # If enabled, diagnostic information will be added to the action output.
+    debug: false
 ```

 ## Outputs